FrancescoZanti/podman-elk/README.md

     LOG_LEVEL: debug
 ```

-Please refer to the following documentation page for more details about how to configure Logstash inside Docker
+Please refer to the following documentation page for more details about how to configure Logstash inside Podman
-containers: [Configuring Logstash for Docker][ls-docker].
+containers: [Configuring Logstash for Podman][ls-podman].

 ### How to disable paid features